 The capture of Okinawa had elements of Iwo Jima all over again, except it was larger

 and with more defenders.
 The landing force was larger than that at Normandy the previously year.
 The number of defenders was underestimated, so the large invasion force was useful.
 The landing was almost unopposed on the west-side middle of the island which was flat land with two air fields.
-Marines on the north edge and the army on the south quickly occupied the two airfields and marched 6-miles across the island by day 2 and secured a stretch of 20-miles north to south by day 6.
+Marines on the north edge and the Army on the south quickly occupied the two airfields and marched 6-miles across the island by day 2 and secured a stretch of 20-miles north to south by day 6.
 There they ran into prepared Japanese defenses.
-Fighting continued for two months with progress measured in yards most days.
+Fighting continued for two months with progress measured in yards of advance for most days.

 Okinawa is a long, skinny island located 450 miles and an easy flight distance from Kyushu, Japan; Singapore, China; and Taiwan (Formosa).
 Naval air and B-29's made all airfields on Kyushu inoperable for that first week.
 British TF-57 held off air attack from Formosa.
 Escort carriers provided combat air patrols over the island and ships nearby.
 The US 5th Fleet operated in support.
-The operation began with the capture of a small island group, Kerama Retto, March 26-27, to act as ship anchorage, supply and repair facility and seaplane base.
+The operation began with the capture of a small island group, Kerama Retto, March 26-27, to act as ship anchorage, supply and repair facility, and seaplane base.
 An island 8-miles from Okinawa was occupied for use by army long-range artillery support for the invasion.

-On day six : Troops confronted the prepared underground defenses.
-The first and largest "floating chrysanthemum" kamikaze attack on warships.
-And Yamato, the world's largest battleship was detected making a run to Okinawa to attack remaining ships.
+On day six : Troops confronted the prepared underground defenses; the first and largest "floating chrysanthemum" kamikaze attack on warships; and Yamato, the world's largest battleship, was detected making a run to Okinawa to attack remaining ships.

 Kamikazes attacked every day with one to 20 one-way flights between March 26 and the end of July.
 Ten mass